AJChapman/acthpa-website/site/events/corryong-2020.md

 - Johno Quinn in 36th in a time of 1:43:22,
 - Kari Ellis in 43rd,
+- Cameron Lawrence in 46th in a time of 1:58:42,
 - Alistair Dickie in 50th in a time of 2:26:01,
 - Phil Robinson in 59th, at 32.7km when the task was called off due to developing rain and thunderstorms.
 Phil was at 1736m AMSL when the task was called off,
 - Alex Chapman in 62nd, at 29.35km.